pengqun/awesome-documentation/README.md

 > A curated and **up-to-date** list of resources on software documentation templates, tools, guides & examples.

-Software documentation is crucial for ensuring clarity and efficiency throughout the development process, by facilitating better understanding and collaboration among team members.
-However, for various reasons, the creation and maintenance of documentation has frequently been mishandled, resulting in lots of inefficiency, inconsistency, and poor quality.
+Software documentation is critical to ensuring clarity and efficiency throughout the development process by facilitating better understanding and collaboration among team members.
+However, for a variety of reasons, the creation and maintenance of documentation has often been mismanaged, resulting in inefficiency, inconsistency, and poor quality.

-This list aims to assist by providing you with out-of-box templates and practical tools to maximize efficiency, insightful guides and established standards to ensure consistency, and real-world documents to serve as examples.
+This list aims to help by providing you with out-of-the-box templates and practical tools to maximize efficiency, insightful guides and established standards to ensure consistency, and real-world documents to serve as examples.

 Translations available in: [🇨🇳 中文](README_zh.md)